 Malicious Third-Party Libraries

-The bottom line is, any third party dependency we bring in without necessary effort put into investigating it (e.g. “I just needed a loading bar, and searched it on npm”) has the potential to bring in even more dependencies that we won’t read the code of, or even know about, and every one of these dependencies can also bring other dependencies of themselves.
+The bottom line is, any third-party dependency we bring in without the necessary effort put into investigating it (e.g. “I just needed a loading bar, and searched it on npm”) has the potential to bring in even more dependencies that we won’t read the code of, or even know about, and every one of these dependencies can also bring other dependencies with them.
 And all of that mess is executed in the same scope as the credit card payment dialog.

 Sometimes, the application being deployed does not have a secure default configuration, and it is actually expected from the person deploying it to enable its security features.
-But this usually does not happen, because who reads all the documentation anyway, except that weird guy who ends up finishing fewer tasks than everyone because he examines every detail in the configuration.
+But this usually does not happen, because who reads all the documentation anyway, except that weird person there in the corner who always takes longer to finish a task because she/he examines every detail in the configuration.

 In 2018, a report is published by Onapsis, stating a vulnerability of the default configuration for NetWeaver, a key component of SAP that provides a platform for multiple SAP deployments to operate and communicate.